 As a University of Tulsa student, it is your responsibility to ensure that all educational expenses are paid during the semester in which they are incurred.
 If financial aid does not cover all of your expenses, you may either pay the balance in full or participate in The University of Tulsa’s Monthly Payment Plan.

-You will receive an email at your utulsa.edu email address advising you that a statement is available for review in the TU Portal, click View and Pay my Account.
+You will receive an email at your utulsa.edu email address advising you that a statement is available for review in the Student Hub.
+Once logged into the Hub, on the left side, click “View and Pay Account”.
 It is your responsibility to ensure that your financial obligations to TU are resolved in a timely manner.

-Fall billing will begin on July 1
+- Fall billing will begin on July 1

-New students enrolled prior to August 1, 2019
+New students enrolled prior to August 1

-New students who enroll after August 1, 2019
+New students who enroll after August 1

-Currently enrolled students
+Currently enrolled/returning students

-Currently enrolled students with an unpaid balance will not be allowed to enroll in subsequent semesters.
+- Currently enrolled students with an unpaid balance will not be allowed to enroll in subsequent semesters.
 Payments must be current to be in good standing.
 Payment plans cannot cover multiple semesters.

-- A failed payment plan is considered to be two missed payments and or 2 payments that have been returned unpaid.
+- A failed payment plan is considered to be two missed payments and or two payments that have been returned unpaid.

-If the account remains unpaid, the University reserves the right to suspend or withdraw you from classes; withhold grades, transcripts, and diplomas; deny you future enrollments; and require you to move from student housing.
+If the account remains unpaid, the university reserves the right to suspend or withdraw you from classes; withhold grades, transcripts, and diplomas; deny you future enrollments; and require you to move from student housing.